 “With her encouragement, I felt like God was trying to remind us that He was still growing me.
 We spent our time learning God’s Word and attending Watermark.
 I was reminded that I could trust God with my life and all of these labels like adulterer, liar, and drug abuser are true of my actions but not true of my identity.
 God sees me as redeemed, and regardless of my wavering faithfulness, God is consistently faithful to me.

-“My husband and I joined a community group after getting married and God really started to shape us and help us be held accountable.
-We were really astounded with how God started to use us and grow us.
+“After getting married, my husband and I joined a community group, and God really started to shape us and help us be held accountable.
+We were astounded with how God started to use us and grow us.

 “One day while studying the Bible, I read Psalm 139.
 It distinctly says, ‘For you formed my inward parts; you knitted me together in my mother’s womb (Psalm 139:13).’
 My experiences with pregnancy and childbirth felt like they came full circle with this verse.
 From there, I knew I wanted to help women with unexpected pregnancies and immediately started looking for ways to serve.

 “I read about The Life Initiative and knew God could use me to help women who are in the same place I’d been before.
-Serving as an unexpected pregnancy mentor, I am now able to meet women in one of the most precarious and sensitive times in their lives.
+I am now able to meet women in one of the most precarious and sensitive times in their lives.
 Some of these women have husbands or boyfriends that want them to have abortions for multiple reasons.
-It is such a gift that we are able to serve them.
+It is such a gift that we can serve them.

-“As her mentor, I was able to go with her when she got her first ultrasound.
+“The first woman I mentored let me go with her when she got her first ultrasound.
 We sat together, watching her 14-week-old baby on the screen for the first time.
-A smile broke across her mouth and her face lit up with joy.
-I still cry about that moment because it was so magical to be there, experiencing that with her.
+I still cry about that moment because it was so magical to be there, experiencing that with her and watching her face light up with joy.